 AUTHORITY DISPOSAL SYSTEM

 The Users agree to pay to the Authority rates, fees, and other charges as approved by the Authority’s Board of Directors in compliance with Va.
 Code Ann. §15.2-5136 subject to approval of the Board of Supervisors of each User.
-The Authority agrees to comply with § 15.2-5136 when fixing rates, fees, and other charges.
-The Authority may, but is not obligated to, establish individual fee schedules for various types of users and grades or categories of DSW which require special handling or methods of disposal.
-It is understood between the parties that the Authority may establish a special schedule of fees, at its sole discretion, for individuals who may deliver Household DSW (as defined in the Plan of Operation) to the Authority for disposal in a privately-owned automobile or a low side pickup.
+The Authority agrees to comply with § 15.2-5136 when fixing rates, fees, and other charges. .
 Each of the Users shall have the right to set the fees to be charged to the public at each transfer station in their respective county for the disposal of DSW.

 The Authority shall invoice each User for the Tipping Fees on a monthly basis (within ten (10) days after the end of the month).
 Such invoices will show the total tonnage received by the Authority attributable to the User during the billing period of all DSW.
 Such invoices shall be due and payable without offset within Thirty (30) days of the date of the invoice.